percebus/react-next-example-jsx-app/README.md

 Similar to our [`react-tic-tac-toe-jsx-app`](https://github.com/percebus/react-tic-tac-toe-jsx-app) ReactJS example, we were able to rapidly make this a `chrome|edge` browser extension by simply adding a [`manifest.json`](./public/manifest.json) inside the [`public/`](./public/) folder

+Simply load the generated `out/` folderas an unpacked extension

 ### `scripts/pkg.ba.sh`

 As mentioned above, since this is a browser-side extension, this cannot use NextJS data-fecth features.
 To accomplish this, we basically.-